MichaelPaddon/imaplar/docs/index.rst

 Imaplar
 *******

-*Imaplar* [#f1]_ monitors mailboxes on IMAP servers for incoming messages.
+*Imaplar* [#f1]_ monitors one or more mailboxes on one or more IMAP servers.
-When a message arrives, it is passed to a user defined policy which decides how it should be handled.
+Unseen and incoming messages are passed to a user defined policy for processing.

 Synopsis
 ========